cognitedata/reveal/documentation/docs/migration-guide.md

 be quite limited and lead to a simplification of the code base along with an increase in filtering- and styling performance.

-In previous versions of Reveal, styling nodes was done by a set of functions for explicitly applying styling to a node identified by a tree index (and optionally all its children).
+In previous versions of Reveal, styling was done by a set of functions for explicitly applying styling to a node identified by a tree index (and optionally all its children).
 - Visibility - `hideNodeByTreeIndex()`, `showNodeByTreeIndex()`, `hideAllNodes()` and `showAllNodes()`
 - Color override - `setNodeColorByTreeIndex()`, `setAllNodeColors()`, `resetNodeColorByTreeIndex()` and `resetAllNodeColors()`